gravitational/teleport/docs/4.2/admin-guide.md

 * For CLI-based logins you have to install [u2f-host](https://developers.yubico.com/libu2f-host/) utility.

-* For web-based logins you have to use Google Chrome and Firefox 67, are the only supported U2F browsers at this time.
+* For web-based logins you have to use Google Chrome and Firefox 67 or greater, are the only supported U2F browsers at this time.

 ``` yaml